Jun 08, 2023

 Single-page applications

 A single-page app consists of one page.
 It dynamically changes content when a user sends some request (clicks on something) or when content needs an update.
 Gmail is a single-page app.
 It is designed in a way that only the parts that users interact with dynamically reload, while the rest of the page remains intact.
 This provides incredible speed.
+But the single-page application advantages don’t stop there: SPAs also have a fast development process, and are mobile-friendly.

 Progressive web applications (PWA)